 222. PROBLEMS IN HOME ECONOMICS.
 (Summer Sessions only.)
-Three hours credit

 A study of current trends and selected problems in housing the family and in the planning of attractive, well-balanced family meals.
 Consideration of present conditions and corresponding problems in managing the family's resources.